 On May 17, 2016, Magnacross LLC ("Magnacross") filed a complaint in the U.S. District Court for the Eastern District of Texas (U.S.D.C., E.D.Tex.) against the Company alleging infringement of U.S. Patent No. 6,917,304 ("the '304 patent") entitled "Wireless Multiplex Data Transmission System."
 Magnacross alleged that the Company's wireless routers, including its Model 5363, 5360 5354 (N300, N600, AC1900) Routers, infringe the '304 patent.
-"In its complaint, Magnacross sought injunctive relief and unspecified compensatory damages."
-The case is in its early stages and on the court set an initial Scheduling Conference for the matter on August 30, 2016.
+In its complaint, Magnacross sought injunctive relief and unspecified compensatory damages.
+The case is in its early stages and the Court entered an Amended Docket Control Order on October 12, 2016.
+If the case is not otherwise resolved, trial is scheduled to commence on November 6, 2017.

 On May 14, 2015, Zoom entered into a License Agreement with Motorola Mobility LLC (the "License Agreement").
 The License Agreement provides Zoom with an exclusive license to use certain trademarks owned by Motorola Trademark Holdings, LLC. for the manufacture, sale and marketing of consumer cable modem products in the United States and Canada through certain authorized sales channels.
-The License Agreement has a five-year term beginning January 1, 2016 through December 31, 2020.